Filing for Divorce in the Military

 How Long a Military Divorce Can Take

 The duration of military divorces compared to civilian divorces can vary significantly due to several factors unique to the military lifestyle.
-Military divorces often face delays not present in civilian proceedings, primarily because of the SCRA, which can postpone divorce cases while a servicemember is on active duty and for a short period afterward.
+Military divorces often face delays not present in civilian proceedings, primarily because of the SCRA, which can postpone divorce cases while a service member is on active duty and for a short period afterward.
 Additionally, determining jurisdiction and dealing with deployments or relocations can complicate and lengthen the process.

 A civilian divorce might conclude within a few months to a year, depending on the complexity of the family’s relationships and assets and the state’s laws.
-Conversely, a military divorce could last much longer, especially if the servicemember is deployed or stationed overseas.
+Conversely, a military divorce could last much longer, especially if the service member is deployed or stationed overseas.

 How a Military Divorce Attorney Can Help